openmediavault/openmediavault-docs/prerequisites.rst

 The system manages two types of storage unit classification:

 System drive storage (SDS)
-  The Storage Disk Drive(s) used to put the system program files (by partitions), **this system drive (that is in fact a couple or more partitions) cannot officially be used for shared resources or as user data drive**.
+  The Storage Disk Drive(s) used to put the system program files.
-  What supported brands and sizes are covered in the software requirements section below.
+  **This system drive (which can consist of several partitions) cannot officially be used for shared resources or as user data drive**.
   The recommendation for the system drive(s) hardware could be older spinning Hard Disk Drives (HDD), Disk-on-Module [3]_, CompactFlash [4]_ or thumb drives (USB), the Solid State Disks (SDD [2]_) must be managed.
+Best option are the Helium Hard Drives (HHD).

 Data drive storage (DDS)
   The storage disk drive(s) where the user data will be stored. **Cannot be